manchenkoff/yii2-helpers/readme.md

 ## Installation

-You have to run following command to add dependency to your project
+You have to run following command to add a dependency to your project

 ```bash
 composer require manchenkov/yii2-helpers